dariadia/daria-s-design-system/README.md

-# Danni's Web Ui Kit
+# Daria's Web UI Kit
+- is a modular component library.
+Simple.
+Accessible.
+And gives you the building blocks to build your own React applications.

 ## Requirements

 * React